HasanAbdelhady/Loan-Status-Prediction/README.md

-# Just very simple Machine Learning tasks that I documented as a part of my AI Learning Journey
+# Just some very simple Machine Learning tasks that I documented as a part of my AI Learning Journey